russell-archer/IAPHelper/README.md

 ## OpenSSL
 IAPHelper uses [OpenSSL](https://www.openssl.org) to validate the App Store receipt and read its contents.
 Building OpenSSL for iOS is not totally straightforward.
-To make getting started easier, IAPDemo (todo: link) contains pre-built OpenSSL binaries that were built using version 1.1.1 of OpenSSL.
+To make getting started easier, **IAPDemo** contains pre-built OpenSSL binaries that were built using version 1.1.1 of OpenSSL.

 The OpenSSL binaries `libcrypto.a` and `libssl.a` need to work in the following environments:

 ![](./readme-assets/img20b.png)

 As you can see from the above table, everything works as anticipated, except in the case of building with Xcode on an M1 Mac for running on the simulator.
-At the time of writing (a week after the first M1 Macs became available in November 2020) isn't totally clear.
+At the time of writing (a week after the first M1 Macs became available in November 2020 [edit: this is still an issue in mid-December following the release of iOS 14.3 and Xcode 12.3]) the situation isn't totally clear.
 If we intend only to support recent devices on iOS 13 and higher, in theory our OpenSSL binaries only need to support two architectures in a "fat" or Universal Binary: x86 64-bit and ARM 64-bit.

 The included builds of the OpenSSL binaries contain the following architectures as shown by using the `lipo` utility: